jeromezero/panic/drafts/07/07-panic.md

 "Nope.
 Here it is."
 Bellamy pulls Louis' file from one of the stacks on his desk and examines its contents.
 "No next of kin.
 See?
 He's an orphan. a Ward of the State."

-Durward steps forward and glides across the floor until she is looming over Bellamy's paper-strewn desk.
+Durward steps forward, gliding across the floor until she looms over Bellamy's paper-strewn desk.
 The crisp lines of her suit are a stark contrast to the chaos and the blurred boundaries of Bellamy's world, where one stack of papers bleeds into the next without rhythm or reason.
 "Are you referring to the paperwork and ignoring 'the reality that stands before your eyes'?
 How very ... unusual of you."

 Millicent Zita looks uncomfortable.
 She says "I'll just wait in the other room."
-She backs out of Bellamy's office, into the adjacent library, through which she had intially approached.
+She backs out of Bellamy's office, into the adjacent library.

 Shannon slips out of the room after her.
 He does not lift his eyes from the floor.
 His shoulders are hunched.